Remember the sabbath day, to keep it holy: Catholic views

 The Catholic Church teaches that the Lord's day should be "a day of grace and rest from work" to cultivate their "familial, cultural, social, and religious lives."
-On Sundays and other holy days, faithful Christians are to refrain from work and activities that hinder the worship owed to God, the joy proper to the Lord's Day, works of mercy, and the "appropriate relaxation of mind and body."
+On Sundays and other holy days, faithful Christians are to refrain from work and activities that have no relation to religion, the joy proper to the Lord's Day, works of mercy, and the "appropriate relaxation of mind and body."
 Christians also sanctify Sunday by giving time and care to their families and relatives, often difficult to do on other days of the week.
 "Sunday is a time for reflection, silence, cultivation of the mind, and meditation which furthers the growth of the Christian interior life."
 In addition to one's own rest, Christians should avoid making unnecessary demands on others that would hinder them from observing the Lord's Day.

-An oration given by Jesus to Saint Elizabeth, Queen of Hungary, along with Saint Matilda and Saint Bridget, titled "A True Letter of Our Saviour Jesus Christ", which is venerated by Roman Catholics, implores the faithful: "If you want to reap an abundant harvest you must not work on Sunday, for Sunday you must go to Church and pray to God to forgive your sins.
-He gave you six days in which to work and one for rest and devotion and to tender your help to the poor and assist the Church."

 Lutheran views

 Martin Luther taught that with regard to external observance, the Sabbath commandment was given to Jews alone and not strictly applicable to Christians.
 Luther did see wisdom in voluntary observance of a day to rest from labor and pay particular attention to Christian duties of reading the Scriptures, worshiping God, and prayer.
 He thought that this need not occur on any particular day, but should continue on Sunday (the Lord's day), since this was the long established practice, and there was no reason to create disorder by unnecessary innovation.
 Luther emphasized that no day is made holy by rest alone, but rather by the individual seeking to be holy through washing himself in God's word.

 From Martin Luther there is also the following comments on the reason for, importance of, and continuing need for the seventh-day Sabbath, specifically, found in Luther on the Creation: A Critical and Devotional Commentary on Genesis 1-3:

 Here one does not find Luther saying the Sabbath command of Genesis 1 is something that could be dispensed with.
 It was the command of the Creator of the universe and had a specific purpose.